Aryansh-S/USACO/README.md

 ## Disclaimer

-Disclaimer: All implementations should work, but some older ones (before 2022) may be sloppy in terms of spacing/macros.
+As of 2022, all implementations should work, but some older ones (before 2022) may be sloppy in terms of spacing/macros.
 I'm not going to rewrite older implementations, but I'll keep my new ones as neat as possible.